Lilla Cabot Perry: Final years

 The same year she became critically ill with diphtheria while her daughter Edith had a complete mental health collapse and was sent to a private mental health institution in Wellesley.
 Perry spent the next two years in convalescence in Charleston, South Carolina.
-During this time she found new inspiration for her landscape theme and executed works such as Road from Charleston to Savannah and A Field, Late Afternoon, Charleston, South Carolina.
+During this time, she found new inspiration for her landscape theme and executed works such as Road from Charleston to Savannah and A Field, Late Afternoon, Charleston, South Carolina.
 It was also during her time in Charleston that Perry found a new theme for her landscapes, what she referred to as "snowscapes."
 Two examples of her snowscapes include A Snowy Monday (1926) and After First Snow (1926).

-In 1927 there was an exhibition in February at the Gordon Dunthorne Gallery.
+In 1927, there was an exhibition in February at the Gordon Dunthorne Gallery.
 She published "Reminiscences of Claude Monet from 1889 to 1909" first in 1927 in the Magazine of Art.
 The following year, on May 7, 1928, Thomas Sergeant Perry died after having been sick with pneumonia.
 After a period of mourning, Perry again allowed her work to be exhibited at the Guild of Boston Artists – the organization she helped to establish – in 1929 and then again in 1931.
-Many of her landscapes were showcased in the exhibition including Autumn Leaves (1926), Lakeside Reflections (1929–1931), and Snow, Ice, Mist (1929).
+Many of her landscapes were showcased in the exhibition, including Autumn Leaves (1926), Lakeside Reflections (1929–1931), and Snow, Ice, Mist (1929).

-Perry painted winter scenes, which reflected an abstract influence, at her Hancock, New Hampshire vacation home.
+Perry painted winter scenes, which reflected an abstract influence, at her Hancock, New Hampshire, vacation home.
 Mist on the Mountain (1931) was her last exhibited landscape.
 She continued to paint until her death.

 Lilla Cabot Perry died on February 28, 1933.
-Her ashes, and that of her husband who died in 1928, are buried at the Pine Ridge Cemetery in Hancock, New Hampshire.
+Her ashes, and those of her husband, who died in 1928, are buried at the Pine Ridge Cemetery in Hancock, New Hampshire.

 Legacy

-Hirschl and Adler Galleries held a retrospective of her work in 1969 and the Boston Athenæum exhibited her works in March 1982.
+Hirschl & Adler Galleries held a retrospective of her work in 1969, and the Boston Athenæum exhibited her works in March 1982.
 Her blending of eastern and western aesthetics and her sensitive visions of the feminine and natural worlds offered significant stylistic contributions to both the American and French Impressionist schools.

-Her vocal advocacy for the Impressionist movement helped to make it possible for other American Impressionists like Mary Cassatt to gain the exposure and acceptance they needed in the states.
+Her vocal advocacy for the Impressionist movement helped to make it possible for other American Impressionists, such as Mary Cassatt, to gain the exposure and acceptance they needed in the states.
 She furthered the American careers of her close friends Claude Monet and John Breck by lecturing stateside on their talents and showcasing their works.
 She also worked closely with Camille Pissarro to assist him in his dire financial situation by selling his work to friends and family in America.